-In its decision letter Ofgem did express concerns about Transportation charge cost reflectivity

-In recognition of Ofgem's concerns the proposer has elected to exclude the allocation and charging of transportation costs from this proposal.
+In its decision letter Ofgem did express concerns about Transportation charge cost reflectivity allocation and charging of transportation costs from this proposal.
 This effectively decouples the matter of transportation charging from energy allocation.
 Whilst there are many commonalties between the way that RbD energy costs and RbD transportation costs can be allocated, the two need not be dependent upon each other, and so can be addressed by separate proposals and at separate times.